 Transfer Admissions Requirements

-You are considered a transfer student if you have attempted 12 or more credit hours at any college or university after high school graduation, equivalency completion, or permanent separation regardless of whether these credits are completed at the time of application or if you intend to transfer the credits.
-If you do not meet this definition, you should apply through the first-year/freshman process.
+You are considered a transfer student if you have attempted 12 or more credit hours at any college or university after high school graduation, equivalency completion, or permanent separation regardless of whether these credits were ever completed, are completed at the time of application, or if you intend to transfer the credits.
+If you do not meet this definition, you should apply through the first-year/freshman process and via that application.

-- First-year/freshman applicants cannot be considered again for transfer admission in the same cycle.
+- First-year/freshman applicants cannot be considered again for transfer admission in the same application cycle.

 Academic Requirements for Transfers